jtwirly/AINativeLawFirm/README.md

 # AI Native Law Firm Prototype

+Share your legal issue and upload evidence, and the prototype will provide legal analysis, evidence analysis, draft legal document(s), and a docket/invoice.

 This is a prototype only and does not constitute legal advice.
 Do not put sensitive information into the prototype.

 ## Prototype